close

 Numbers speak louder than words when it comes to proving your abilities.
 So, it’s helpful to try and feature flattering career statistics you’ve achieved and weave them into a story where the numbers result from a problem you solved.

-Example of including numbers or percentages on your cover letter:
+Example of measurable achievements on a cover letter:

 “For my current employer, I’ve led the successful expansion into new markets, resulting in a 22% increase in market share.
 By conducting extensive market research and competitor analysis, I was able to position our products effectively and tap into previously untapped customer segments.”